Authentication

 Javascript

-An example in Javascript with caching implemented on the token.
+An example in Javascript with in-memory caching implemented on the token.

 let cachedToken = {